-Atlanta Spine Injury Lawyer
+Atlanta Spine Injury Lawyers

 An injury to the spine is likely to be permanent and create a lifelong disability that severely impacts one’s quality of life.
 Spinal injuries can significantly shorten one’s lifespan, and some spinal injuries can be fatal.
 Depending upon the location and severity of the injury, a spine injury can cause anything from total body paralysis to weakness in the hands and feet and a loss of sexual function and bowel and bladder control.
 Persons living with spine injuries are also at heightened risk of other serious or deadly conditions, including diabetes, septic shock, urinary tract and respiratory infections, pressure ulcers (bedsores) and more.